COSC3020/mergesort-aijun-hall-uwyo/README.md

 $O(n) * O(log_2(n)) \ \rightarrow \ \Theta(n * log_2(n))$

 Since the top level loop's runtime is logarithmic, this means that the Best, Average, and Worst Case are all $\Theta(n * log_2(n))$

+- Referenced https://www.geeksforgeeks.org/merge-sort/?ref=header_outind for writing merge sort algorithm without recursion, and for reminder on how merge sort works.

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."